Arc-Compute/Mdev-GPU/README.md

 # Mdev GPU

+Mdev-GPU is a user-configurable utility for GPU vendor drivers enabling the registration of arbitrary mdev types with the VFIO-Mediated Device framework.
-This is a tool released by the OpenMdev Foundation which acts as a simple configurator for creating new mediated devices on different types of GPUs.
+Mdev-GPU is released as GPLv2 by the OpenMdev Foundation as one component of the GPU Virtual Machine (GVM) project.

 # Learn More